vantage6/vantage6-workshop/instructors/files/infrastructure/README.md

 1. Make sure that the server is deployed before running the scripts and that you have a user account with root permissions.
 1. Clone this repo and go to the directory where this README is located.
-1. Activate your python env where vantage6 is installed (v4.6+)
+1. Activate your python env where the vantage6-client is installed (v4.6+)
 1. **Modify the participants.csv in the `workshop_resources` directory**.
 You should update the workshop participants list to include the names of the participants of the workshop.
    _Do not commit this_ for privacy reasons.